SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-work-with-nosql-data-in-azure-cosmos-db.md

 ---
 title: "Work with NoSQL data in Azure Cosmos DB"
-excerpt: "NoSQL data is an efficient way to store information that doesn’t map to the requirements of a relational SQL database.
-Learn how to use the Azure portal, the Azure Cosmos DB extension for Visual Studio Code, and the Azure Cosmos DB .NET Core SDK to work with your NoSQL data where you want, and provide your users with high availability, no matter where they are in the world."
+excerpt: "In this learning path, find out how to customize NoSQL data storage and distribution with the Azure portal, Cosmos DB extension, and Cosmos DB .NET Core SDK."
 type: collection
 price: Free
 length: PT6H3M